ibm-client-engineering/packer-rhel-vsphere/README.md

 In order to download the ISOs directly from Red Hat, an RHSM API offline token is required.

 1. Go to the [Red Hat API Tokens page](https://access.redhat.com/management/api) on the Red Hat Customer Portal.
+If you don't have the proper subscriptions for your account, you can use a 60 day free trial on a personal developer account.
+Otherwise, you will need to manually download the ISO needed for your VM template.

 2. Under `Generate an offline token`, click `GENERATE TOKEN`.